tolgaerok/tolga-scripts/ARCH/BIGLINUX/NEW-INSTALLS-DEC-2024/BLUETOOTH-FIX/bluetooth-suspend.service.md

 > *Tolga Erok* :wink:
 >
 > - 24/12/2024
-> - *(c)* From my experience, this works great on manjaro and solusOS and made a small difference
->> to battery improvement.
+> - *(c)* From my experience, this works great on manjaro and solusOS and made a small difference to laptop battery improvement.

 ## ***Pre-Suspend Service***